twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 module.exports = NamesList
 ```

 In the first two lines, we're importing the React module, for obvious reasons, along with the Falcor model we defined in the previous step.
 If you are a Java developer, the component definition looks surprisingly familiar.
 ECMAScript 6 brings classes to JavaScript, and we're defining our names list component to be a type of React component.
 Again, similar to Java, we must define a constructor.
 We'll simply initialize our `state` object in this constructor.
 The `state` object will be used to feed data to our rendered markup, which will be re-rendered (as efficiently as possible by React) whenever it changes.
-Not that we must invoke the `React.Component` constructor by called `super()` before we can access the context of this component.
+Note that we _must_ invoke the `React.Component` constructor by called `super()` _before_ we can access the context of our component.
+We access the context of our component using the `this` keyword.

-Our first class method, `componentWillMount` is part of `React.Component`.
+Our first class method, `componentWillMount,` is inherited from the `React.Component` class.
 It will be called by React _just before_ when our markup is first "rendered" by React.
 That is, before the `render` method is invoked for the first time and the markup has been added to the DOM.
 At this point, we're calling the `update` method that grabs the list of names from Falcor.

 The `update` method performs a few operations.
 First, it asks Faclor for the number of names in our list.
 Then, it sends a request for all names, given the result of the previous length request.
 Each of these calls returns a promise, since they are asynchronous.
 When the first call to get the number of names is resolved, our first `then` function is called with the result - the number of names in our list.
-We are then using a "fat arrow function" to ask Falcor for all names between 0 and the last index of our list, which we know after resolving the length request.
-There is an implicit return keyword in this function, and we return a promise.
-Once this promise is resolved, the next and final handler in our chained of model operations is invoked.
-The call to our length route was made using `getValue` which results in a single value as a the response (in this case, the number of names in our list).
+Once we know that number of names, we go on to ask Falcor for all names between 0 and the last index of our list.

+There is an implicit `return` keyword in our single-line ES6 arrow functions - each of these returns a [`Promise`][promise-mdn].
+Once the second promise is resolved for our names list request, the next and final handler in our chain of model operations is invoked.
+The call to our length route was made using `getValue` which results in a single value as the resolved response (in this case, the number of names in our list).
 But our call to retrieve all names in the list is a `get`, which will return a JSON response containing all matching name objects with the specific property, `name`, filled in with a value.
 Notice we are calling `setState` with this collection of names.
 This updates our component's state object and instructs React to re-render the component with the new list of names.

 Moving on to the `render` method - this is where the actual HTML elements are rendered to the DOM.
 React calls this when our component first mounts, and then again whenever our component's `state` property changes.
-The `names` property, part of our component's state` is an object with keys that represent the index of each name on our server and values equal to the each name record.
-Since we only asked Falcor for the `name` property in each record, that is the only property we will find in each name record.
-The markup in this method may look a bit strange - it's JSX, which is an extension to the ECMAScript langauge specification created and maintained by Facebook.
+The `names` property, part of our component's state, is an object with keys that represent the index of each name on our server and values containing each name record.
+Since we only asked Falcor for the `name` property in each record, that is the only property we will find in returned name record.

+The markup in our `render` method may look a bit strange - it's JSX, which is an extension to the ECMAScript language specification created and maintained by Facebook.
 It allows you to easily include HTML-like content alongside JavaScript code.
 Before it is delivered to the browser, we will have webpack compile this JSX down to standardized JavaScript.
-More on that later on.
+More on that later.
 The result of this build step will look like a bunch of method calls that build up out HTML.
-We could have taken that approach as well, but using JSX makes our lives a lot easier and the code much simpler to follow.
+We could have taken that approach as well and built up our HTML using React's DOM API instead of using JSX, but JSX makes our lives a _lot_ easier and the code much simpler to follow.

 The last line in our file allows our NamesList component to be pulled into another module and actually used.
 We'll do just that very soon.